nickperkins/nickperkins.au/content/article/interactive-ai-copilot-training.md

 ### The Magic Trigger

-Typing "start the training" in a topic's README makes Copilot identify the topic, load instructions, and begin an interactive, personalised session, adapting to user responses and providing real-time feedback.
+Typing "start the training" into the GitHub Copilot chat while in a topic's README makes Copilot identify the topic, load instructions, and begin an interactive, personalised session, adapting to user responses and providing real-time feedback.

 ## How It Works in Practice